0xPolygon/polygon-docs/docs/miden/vm/specification/assembly/index.md

 In order to achieve the fourth goal, Miden assembly retains direct access to the VM stack rather than abstracting it away with higher-level constructs and named variables.

 Lastly, in order to achieve the fifth goal, each instruction of Miden assembly can be encoded using a single byte.
 The resulting byte-code is simply a one-to-one mapping of instructions to their binary values.
+Before Miden assembly can be executed on Miden VM, it needs to be compiled into a [Program MAST](../../architecture/programs.md) (Merkelized Abstract Syntax Tree) which is a binary tree of code blocks each containing raw Miden